Dictionary / Arabic - Turkish Terminology

 Literally Sunnah: A way.
 A Habit.
 A practice.
 A rule of action.

-The nominal laws of nature, which are named 'Âdâtullah, do not have any material and external existence.
-They have a theoretical existence.
+The theoretical laws of nature, referred to as 'Âdâtullah, do not possess any material or physical; they solely possess a theoretical existence.

 Question: What are those things called nature, laws, and forces, and how do people deceive themselves?